-(Romans 1:2) (Which he had promised afore by his prophets in the holy scriptures,)
+(Romans 1:2) the gospel he promised beforehand through his prophets in the Holy Scriptures

 God set apart the Hebrew Scriptures for a holy, pure, and good use, through which He revealed His love for all people.
 Through the prophets God sent and the Scriptures, God promised to bring good news into the world through the Messiah that He also promised to send.
 So people would not be deceived, the prophets particularly described how to recognize the Messiah that God would send and some of what the Messiah would do when He came into the world.
 The Messiah is God's only begotten Son, Jesus Christ.